antimof/UxPlay/README.md

      to select different hardware-appropriate output "videosinks" and "audiosinks", and a fully-user-configurable video streaming pipeline).
    * Support for server behind a firewall.
-   * **New**: Support for Raspberry Pi, with hardware video acceleration by Video4Linux2 (the replacement for 32-bit-only OpenMAX, now unsupported by recent Raspberry Pi distributions).
-(For GStreamer < 1.22, a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to the GStreamer Video4Linux2 plugin, available in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki), is required, unless your distribution has made a backport of changes from the development version.)
+   * **New**: Support for Raspberry Pi, with hardware video acceleration using Video4Linux2 (the replacement for 32-bit-only OpenMAX, no longer supported by recent Raspberry Pi distributions).
+(For GStreamer < 1.22, a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to the GStreamer Video4Linux2 plugin, available in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki), is required, unless your distribution has made a backport of changes from the development branch.)
      See [success reports](https://github.com/FDH2/UxPlay/wiki/UxPlay-on-Raspberry-Pi:-success-reports:).

 This project is a GPLv3 open source unix AirPlay2 Mirror server for Linux, macOS, and \*BSD.